Thomas Spencer, Dean

 The Honors College is open to all Texas A&M University-Kingsville students who meet the academic requirements.
 Students in the Honors College belong to their degree-granting college and the Honors College.
 Participation in the Honors College does not lengthen the time it takes a student to graduate.

 There is a separate application process for the Honors College which includes an information form, an essay, picture, resume, high school and college transcripts (unofficial) and two letters of recommendation.
+The application is online and can be submitted through our webpage.
+There is a separate application forms for freshman and for current/transfer students.

 For incoming freshmen, the requirements are a minimum ACT of 24 or SAT of 1170 (verbal/math).
 Current and transfer students will require a minimum grade point average of 3.50.